 Physical and Cultural Activities for Life Skill Development (PAClife) is a project funded by Erasmus+ designed to supporting young migrants and young people facing disadvantage to develop increase resilience through sport and cultural activities.

 The project, led by The University of Gloucestershire joins 6 partners from across the EU (Play Gloucestershire, Rogers Foundation- Hungary, KMOP- Greece, CESIE- Italy and Mellemfolkeligt Samvirke ActionAid in Denmark) who will collaborate to enhance the lives of young people, refugees or looked after young people.

-Practitioners will attend a training of course in the UK before going into their settings to deliver the course to young people.
-The young people taking part in each country will also participate in placements in community settings including sports, dance, drama and play settings. the accredited course will be promoted at a number of national workshops in each country designed to roll it out more widely while also helping to signpost young people to further opportunities.
+Practitioners will attend a training of trainers course in the UK before going into their settings to deliver the course to young people.
+The young people taking part in each country will also participate in placements in a number of community settings including sports, dance, drama and play settings.
+Finally, the accredited course will be promoted at a number of national workshops in each country designed to roll it out more widely while also helping to signpost young people to further opportunities.